fairlearn/fairlearn/docs/about/index.rst

    - Some of the notebooks may be better off as parts of the user guide.
    - As pointed out in various issues the existing notebooks have plenty of potential for improvement to better reflect the sociotechnical focus of Fairlearn.
-     To accelerate this process, we experiment with weekly sessions where people can discuss individual example notebooks in detail.
+     To accelerate this process, we are experimenting with :ref:`weekly sessions <notebook_deep_dive>` where people can discuss individual example notebooks in detail.
    - There are only very few existing example notebooks.
 To cover a wider range of applications we need to work with stakeholders to develop more guides.